+ What do you do?

 + What's Building Coffee?

 In the past we were a sort of incubator / co-working space for coffee startups.
 We believe in healthy competition, and one of our goals was to mentor and facilitate better coffee roasting in Saigon.
 And it worked!
-A lot of really great brands got their start at building.
+A lot of really great brands got their start with us.

 In 2021 we started transitioning away from that business model (we still have co-roasting customers) and toward a wholesale roasting model.
 We will continue to consult, but our bigger goal these days is to become a roaster of note in the region.
 You can buy our coffee at building.coffee